-How Much Food Should You Take?
+How Much Backpacking Food Should You Pack?

 - Add the two weights together.